What should News Futures

 What Is a Working Group?

-Working Groups bring together a small, committed team to tackle a specific challenge or opportunity within one of NF’s five campaign areas.
+Working Groups bring together a small, committed team to tackle a specific challenge or opportunity within one of News Futures’ five campaign areas.
 Each group has a clear scope, a defined timeline, and the resources to do meaningful work — not just talk about it.
-Groups run on 12–18 month cycles, from July 2026 through December 2027.
+Groups typically run on 15-month cycles, but must conclude by December 2027.

 Who Can Participate?